Do I Need to Complete Detox Before Starting IOP?

 Do I need to complete detox before starting IOP?

-At Greater Boston Addiction Centers, we work closely with individuals at every stage of recovery, helping determine the right level of care based on personal history, clinical needs, and safety.
-Whether you need detox, a Partial Hospitalization Program Boston, or are ready to start our Intensive Outpatient Program Boston, we’re here to help guide you with compassion and expertise.
+At The Trinity Wellness Group, we work closely with individuals at every stage of recovery, helping determine the right level of care based on personal history, clinical needs, and safety.
+Whether you need detox, a half-day program, or full-day treatment, we’re here to help guide you with compassion and expertise.

 What Is Detox and Why Does It Matter?